brockf/datashare/VARNOUN/README.md

 ## Citation

 > Ferguson, B., Havy, M., & Waxman, S.R.
 (2015).
-The precision of 12-month-old infants’ link between language and categorization predicts vocabulary size at 12 and 18 months.
-Frontiers in Psychology, 6:1319.
+The precision of 12-month-old infants’ link between language and categorization predicts vocabulary size at 12 and 18 months. *Frontiers in Psychology, 6*:1319.